Updated February 8, 2019

 Self-employed workers have to pay for their medical expenses and health insurance out of their own pockets.
 Those who don’t have minimally adequate health insurance coverage are now subject to a tax penalty.

 Self-employed workers can claim some special tax deductions to help with medical and health insurance costs.
-Self-employed workers can deduct health insurance premiums for themselves, their spouses and their dependents.
-This includes dental and long-term care coverage, as well.
+For example, self-employed workers can deduct health insurance premiums for themselves, their spouses and their dependents.
+Deductible insurance costs include dental and long-term care coverage, as well.

 Please read our guide to deducting medical expenses when you’re self-employed.